 How to apply

-Applications for the 2019 BBM Global Industry Scholarships are now closed.
-The next round of applications opens in April 2020.
+Applications for the 2020 BBM Global Industry Scholarships open in April.

 Scholarships of $8,000 are available for self-directed industry experience abroad in Trades, Agriculture and Performing Arts as well as specialised BBM Innovation Scholarships.